decretist/ICMCL17/proceedings/ICMCL17.markdown

 ### Conclusions

-The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay[^16]---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new
+The long-term goal of this project has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay[^16]---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new